AggieCommute/interactive-notebooks/README.md

-# interactive-notebooks
+# Interactive Notebooks

-A repository to store the interactive notebooks to demo the processes that will go into the backend application
+This is a repository to store interactive notebooks to demo the processes that will go into the backend application